latex3/babel/README.md

        * Fixes:
          - Not really a fix, but I started working on `picture` with bidi in lua.
+         - Parenthesis sometimes mirrored at the end of math.

 3.52   2020-12-16
        * WARNING.
 If you need the style for Afrikaans you must update